Ed-Fi-Alliance-OSS/Ed-Fi-Analytics-Middle-Tier/docker/README.md

 using PGAdmin.

 - Go to EdFi\Ed-Fi-Analytics-Middle-Tier\src\EdFi.AnalyticsMiddleTier.Tests
-- Rename .env.example.docker to .env to be considered by the test project
+- Copy .env.example.docker file and rename as .env to be considered by the test project
 - You can change the connection parameters in this file, ensure they match the docker container's connection configuration
 - Run test project